Hannan-Javed/Class-Schedule-Planner-HKU/README.md

 4. Download the credentials.json file and place it in the same directory as the Python script.
 5. Run the script.
 It will guide you through the authentication process and create a token.json file to store your authentication credentials.
 ## Usage
 Run `main.py` to launch the program.
-Note that you can go back to previous question in any section by inputting `-1`.